20 Sep Guide to choosing the right VAT scheme for your business

 VAT is a complex area.
 With six different VAT schemes available, how you go about reclaiming VAT, and keeping your accounts in order, can be confusing – especially for new business owners.

+Once you know if you need to register for VAT, you also need to know which scheme to register for..
 To help you choose the best system for your business, we’ve pulled together this quick reference guide, comparing the positives and negatives of each unique VAT model.

 The Standard Accounting method